WHAT IS THE ABSOLUTE BEST AMERICAN ROAD TRIP?

 Yes, there is a highway that runs along the coastline of Napali Coast State Park in Hawaii.
 This road does not allow vehicles to enter the park itself but rather serves as an overlook for the beauty of the park from a distance.

 Explore new and different things while traveling by checking out Groupon.
-We love Groupon because of the weekend getaways and travel deals they have!
+We love Groupon because they always have great coupon deals at restaurants, city tours, spas, and best of all it’s FREE to use.

 5. Horseshoe Bend, Page Arizona